 5. What do you think makes a successful commercial lawyer?

 Your interviewer wants you to illustrate how you have exercised your commerciality in the past.
 If you have commercial work experience to draw on then great.
-If you’re early on in your career you can talk about an extra curricular activity you have taken part in, for example you may have been involved in a society while at university where you put on an event.
+If you’re early on in your career you can talk about an extracurricular activity you have taken part in, for example, you may have been involved in society while at university where you put on an event.
 You could highlight your commerciality by explaining how you marketed the event and sold tickets.

 6. Talk us through a current issue affecting law firms?

-Law firms will expect you to be in top of current affairs so make sure you are well read in this area.
-Current hot topics are the globalisation of law firms, generation X vs. generation Y and the issues retaining talent and client buying power.
+Law firms will expect you to be on top of current affairs so make sure you are well-read in this area.
+Current hot topics are the globalisation of law firms, generation X vs. generation Y and the issues of retaining talent and client buying power.
 Before 2008 law firms didn’t have to obsess about their strategy; clients tended to stay put with their legal service provider but now they vote with their feet and shop around for the best deal.
-Firms have to offer new pricing strategies such fixed fee arrangements and this is having a huge impact on how firms run their businesses, opting to outsource both business services and even some of their legal work.
+Firms have to offer new pricing strategies such as fixed-fee arrangements and this is having a huge impact on how firms run their businesses, opting to outsource both business services and even some of their legal work.

 7. How would your friends describe you?